 In any case, it's certainly a blast to play against a Knight as a Sorcerer.
 While they're not playing any tricky cards, they're a walking target asking to be Unleashed into oblivion.

-Play as the chaotic and firebrand Sorcerer in Calbria, the first expansion to Ivion!
+Play as the chaotic and firebrand Sorcerer in Ivion, the Herocrafting Card Game!